 - Anything else that might affect your ability to obtain the highest price for your home at the best terms.

-Even though your agent has a duty to disclose all pertinent information to you, you should make a habit of checking in with them throughout the process.
+Even though your agent has a fiduciary duty to disclose all pertinent information to you, you should make a habit of checking in with them throughout the process.
 Be willing to ask questions; things may be moving fast or they’re working on multiple sales and information may slip through the cracks.
 It’s their duty to fill these roles, so make sure that they are answering your questions and filling their obligations.

 The buyer’s agent must reveal the following: